helloryuko/helloryuko/READMESIR.md

 ![image](https://github.com/user-attachments/assets/580b6eab-770b-4d47-b690-d5b364dc8e66)
 </h1>

-Oi mate, let's establish your bloody position in this chinwag.
-You're a bloomin' peasant without Buckingham Palace Crumpets, Royal Tea Service Collection.
-You're trying to nick my signature innit.
-1) You've got no Yorkshire Tea membership (uid 1337 go on then bruv @ me you muppet), no London Eye season pass, no Rolls Royce, no posh swagger.
-Your swagger's proper rubbish mate.
-Speaking of rubbish, R = royal, know where that letter appears?
-That's right, in my Buckingham Palace Crumpets which you'll never own, you don't even have a TV license that costs 1200 quid while Buckingham Palace Crumpets cost 1400 pounds sterling govnah, what money are we even discussing when you're skint, speaking of being skint here's what else you don't have: Yorkshire Tea membership, Buckingham Palace Crumpets, Royal Tea Service, no connections with Sir David Attenborough or at least with the Queen's Corgis Gang, if you think your knockoff Royal Scones (BLOODY HELL MATE XDDDDDDDDDD) mean you can communicate with me, I'll disappoint you - I won't even speak to plebs like you.
-Know your place you buttered crumpet who must understand that a person (that's me) who owns 1) Buckingham Palace Crumpets
+Esteemed colleague, let us establish your legal standing within this discourse.
+You are a non-titled individual, lacking the privileges associated with Buckingham Palace Crumpets and the Royal Tea Service Collection.
+You are attempting to infringe upon my intellectual property.
+1) You lack a Yorkshire Tea membership (UID 1337, engage with me, you imbecile @ me), a London Eye season pass, a Rolls Royce, and the requisite decorum.
+Your decorum is demonstrably deficient.
+Speaking of deficiencies, R = Royal, where does that letter appear?
+Precisely, within my Buckingham Palace Crumpets, which you will never possess.
+You do not even hold a television license, valued at 1200 GBP, while Buckingham Palace Crumpets are priced at 1400 GBP, what financial resources are we even discussing when you are insolvent?
+Speaking of insolvency, here are additional assets you do not possess: Yorkshire Tea membership, Buckingham Palace Crumpets, Royal Tea Service, no affiliations with Sir David Attenborough or, at a minimum, the Queen's Corgis Gang.
+If you believe your counterfeit Royal Scones (EXCLAMATION OF DISBELIEF) grant you the right to communicate with me, I must disappoint you—I will not engage with individuals of your social standing.
+Comprehend your position, you buttered crumpet, and understand that an individual (that is, myself) who possesses: 1) Buckingham Palace Crumpets
 (2 pairs)
 2) Royal Tea Service Collection (2 sets)
-3) Royal titles (@Sir, @Lord, @EarlOfCrumpetshire, oi get yourself something already bruv xD)
+3) Royal titles (@Sir, @Lord, @EarlOfCrumpetshire, acquire some titles, you buffoon xD)
 4) London Eye pass
 5) Rolls Royce
 6) Tea Strainer